jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

       - ❑ Active community plugin list (This was OFF by default)
       - ❑ Installed community plugins (This was OFF by default)

 ## Refresh the installed community plugins
-  By default, no community plugins
+By default, no community plugins are installed.
+Now that you’ve switched on “Active community plugin list” and “Installed community plugins,” the community plugins are ready to loaded.
+- ❑ Click on the reload icon (bidirectional circular arrows)

+## Restart Obsidian
+- ❑ ⌘Q to quit Obsidian and then relaunch

 &&&&&&&&&&&&&& REBOOT ↑↑↑↑↑↑↑↑↑↑↑↑↑↑↑↑ July 6, 2026 ↑↑↑↑↑↑↑↑↑↑↑↑↑↑↑↑